Happy Gay Travel

 New Zealand is home to some of the most exciting adventure sports on the planet.
 Our Wild Kiwi adventure offers travelers the chance to experience unique settings while trying new adventures.
 Hiking, canyoning, water sports, and more are available on this trip.
 If you are in good physical shape and like a challenge, this trip is for you.

 And as for the bungy jump: Whether you do it or not, predicting who will take the plunge makes for some fun dinner conversations.
-And in the past, we've all guessed wrong about one or two members of the group.
-You'll enjoy watching others take the leap.
+And in the past, we’ve all guessed wrong about one or two members of the group.
+You won’t be the only one not jumping.
+And you’ll enjoy watching others take the leap.

 Queenstown, New Zealand Adventure Tour